qLJB/pwnagotchi-bookworm-pisugar2-plugin/readme.md

-# Plugin to use with Pwnagotchi and the PiSugar2.
+# Plugin to use with Pwnagotchi BookWorm Version and the PiSugar2. [https://github.com/jayofelony/pwnagotchi-bookworm]

 ## This plugin DOES require using the official [pisugar-power-manager-rs](https://github.com/PiSugar/pisugar-power-manager-rs) install.

+## I have updated the commands required for a clean install since there was some issues, the python version for bookworm has changed being one of those.
+Original script has been left unmodified.

 ## Install guide: